Graduate Scheme FAQs

 Many firms’ websites will look similar and it’s hard to set many apart when applying for a training contract.
 We believe that the following key areas differentiate us from other firms:

 - We place a strong emphasis on ensuring our staff remain happy, challenged and motivated.
-Our staff turnover is exceptionally low and this is an indicator of a positive, healthy workplace which has lead to most of our Partners and senior staff staying with the firm since they were trainees.
+Our staff turnover is exceptionally low.
+This is an indicator of a positive, healthy workplace which has led to most of our partners and senior staff remaining with the firm since they completed their training with us.

 - The technical expertise of our partners and staff is outstanding.
 This is supported by the number of industry and professional prizes awarded to the firm and the staff.

-- The variety and range of interesting clients we deal with results in plenty of interesting and challenging work for our trainees.
+- The variety and range of clients we deal with results in plenty of interesting and challenging work for our trainees.

 - Our office in London, occupying the upper floors and roof terrace of a modern development on Chancery Lane, is an impressive and fun location to work with views across the city.

 How do I apply?

 If you would like to apply, please complete our online application form.

 What happens after qualifying?